The Governance Wall: Why Most AI Agents Can't Reach Production

 These are the load-bearing components.
 Audit your own system against them.

 1. Tool-call policy.
 Without it: Replit.
-With it: deterministic permissions.deny rules at the harness layer that enforce Bash(*production*), Bash(terraform destroy*), Edit(.env*) as structural denials — not as prompt instructions the model can choose to ignore.
-The supply-chain extension is just as urgent: Snyk's February 2026 ToxicSkills audit scanned 3,984 public Claude Code skills and found 13.4% with critical severity flaws and 76 confirmed malicious payloads under a coordinated "ClawHavoc" campaign. strictKnownMarketplaces: [] is the lockdown that prevents that supply chain from poisoning the agent in the first place.
+With it: deterministic permissions.deny rules at the harness layer that enforce Bash(*production*), Bash(terraform destroy*), Edit(.env*) as structural denials — not prompt instructions the model can choose to ignore.
+The supply-chain extension is just as urgent: Snyk's February 2026 ToxicSkills audit scanned 3,984 public Claude Code skills and found 13.4% with critical-severity flaws and 76 confirmed malicious payloads under a coordinated "ClawHavoc" campaign. strictKnownMarketplaces: [] locks that supply chain out.
 Policy is structural or it is decorative.

 2. Audit trail.
 Without it: nobody can answer "what did the agent do?" after an incident — and regulators are not satisfied with "the dashboard was green."
 With it: structured OpenTelemetry traces capturing model, tokens, tool calls, decision rationale, and outcome for every interaction.
-CLAUDE_CODE_ENABLE_TELEMETRY=1 plus an OTel collector is one environment variable.
-The discipline of actually reviewing the traces is harder, and where most teams stop short.
+CLAUDE_CODE_ENABLE_TELEMETRY=1 plus an OTel collector is one environment variable; actually reviewing the traces is the harder discipline.

 3. Circuit breakers.
-Without it: the $47,000 runaway loop in November 2025 — four LangChain agents, 264 hours, a monthly alert that fired only after the damage was irreversible.
+Without it: the $47,000 runaway loop of November 2025 — four LangChain agents, 264 hours, a monthly alert that fired only after the damage was irreversible.
 With it: hard caps at the infrastructure layer (--max-budget-usd, --max-turns, CloudWatch alarms) that terminate the loop before catastrophe.
 A monthly alert is a receipt, not a brake.
-The Gluon pattern I've written about previously — CLOSED → HALF_OPEN → OPEN, the breaker watching the loop from outside it — exists because a stuck model cannot disable its own circuit breaker.
-That property has to be designed in.
+The Gluon pattern I've written about — CLOSED → HALF_OPEN → OPEN, the breaker watching the loop from outside it — exists because a stuck model cannot disable its own circuit breaker.

 4. Human-in-the-loop gates.
 Without it: agents merge their own PRs to production.
-With it: a small number of mandatory checkpoints at irreversible actions.
-The empirical proof is Microsoft Research's Magentic-UI paper (arXiv:2507.22358, July 2025): adding low-friction HITL oversight raised task completion on the GAIA benchmark from 30.3% to 51.9% — a +71% relative improvement.
-The system asked humans for help in only 10% of cases, an average of 1.1 times per intervention.
-Low frequency.
-High payoff.
-Governance was not a tax on effectiveness.
-Governance was the effectiveness multiplier.
+With it: a small number of mandatory checkpoints at irreversible actions — the same credible escalation path that cut measured blackmail behaviour from ~39% to 1.2% in Anthropic's mitigation study.
+Microsoft Research's Magentic-UI paper (arXiv:2507.22358, July 2025) is the proof: adding low-friction HITL oversight raised GAIA task completion from 30.3% to 51.9%, a +71% relative jump, while asking humans for help in only 10% of cases.
+Governance was not a tax on effectiveness; it was the multiplier.

 5. Fact-versus-judgement classification.
 The hardest of the five, because it lives in the culture layer.
 The 60% logistics layer is automatable: status rollups, threshold alerts, routine approvals.
-The 40% judgement layer is not: mentoring a struggling engineer, reading political subtext in a meeting, knowing which person on a layoff list is the single point of failure for three products.
-Block's "From Hierarchy to Intelligence" manifesto and the rehiring incident that followed are the case study.
-The system got the headcount numbers right and the human knowledge wrong.
+The 40% judgement layer is not: mentoring a struggling engineer, reading political subtext, knowing which person on a layoff list is the single point of failure for three products.
+Block's "From Hierarchy to Intelligence" manifesto and the rehiring incident that followed are the case study — the system got the headcount numbers right and the human knowledge wrong.
 Without classification, judgement calls wear the costume of facts and downstream systems act on them.

 A practitioner on r/AI_Agents, Deep_Ad1959, puts the gap in days, not principles: